clocktower-protocol/clocktower-docs/docs/whitepaper/v4_whitepaper.md

 #### Solution: Incentivized Polling

 Clocktower employs a novel incentivized polling mechanism in order to ensure proper execution of future transactions.
-An initial payment contributes to a fee balance stored in the contract for the account and this fee becomes the ongoing reward to those who instruct the contract to check the time (ie, Callers), which occurs through the contract's _remit_ function.
+An initial payment contributes to a fee balance stored in the contract for the account and this fee becomes the ongoing reward to those who instruct the contract to check the time (ie, Callers), triggered through the contract's _remit_ function.
 The fee is set at a fixed percentage and the Caller recieves payment in proportion to the number of payments made as compensation for the effort and the gas costs for the transactions.

 All payments are made in-kind to avoid the need for oracles, which is an overall goal of the protocol [^2].
 A token minimum is also set by the contract such that the Caller can be compensated for gas costs.